aammd/MS_computational_ecology_opinion/compecol.md

-None of these approaches to ecological research have any intrinsic superiority -- in the end, direct observation and experimentation trumps all, and serve as the validation, rejection, or refinement of predictions derived in other ways.
-The growing computational power, growing amount of data, and increasing computational literacy means that producing theory and predictions is becoming cheaper and faster (regardless of the quality of these products).
-Yet the time needed to test any prediction is not decreasing.
-Computational science has resulted in the development of many tools and approaches that can be useful to ecology, since they allow ecologists to wade through these predictions and data.
+None of these approaches to ecological research have any intrinsic superiority -- in the end, direct observation and experimentation trumps all, and serve as the validation, rejection, or refinement of predictions derived in other ways, but lacks the scaling power to be the only viable solution.
+The growing computational power, growing amount of data, and increasing computational literacy in ecology means that producing theory and predictions is becoming cheaper and faster (regardless of the quality of these products).
+Yet the time needed to test any prediction is not decreasing (or at least not as fast).
-Confronting theoretical predictions to data is a requirement, if not the core, of ecological synthesis; this is only possible under the conditions that ecologists engage in meaningful dialogue across disciplines, and recognize the currencies of their collaborations.
+Computational science has resulted in the development of many tools and approaches that can be useful to ecology, since they allow ecologists of all kinds to wade through these predictions and data.
+Confronting theoretical predictions to data is a requirement, if not the core, of ecological synthesis;
+this is only possible under the conditions that ecologists engage in meaningful dialogue across disciplines, and recognize the currencies of their collaborations.

 Discussion the place of computational ecology within the broader context of the ecological sciences will highlight areas of collaborations with other areas of